jayavibhavnk/jayavibhavnk.github.io/_pages/about.md

 ## Experience

-Currently working part-time as an AI Intern at [Sparkflows](https://sparkflows.io).
+Currently working full-time as an AI Intern at [Sparkflows](https://sparkflows.io).
 Working on the generative AI platform, developing methods for efficient integration of LLMs into various products and businesses.

 ## Selected Projects